wlsf82/protractor-and-webrtc/README.md

 ## Lesson 3 - Two browsers

+In this lesson you will learn:

+- How to create tests where two browsers interact with each other
+- How to create other Page Object methods that may be useful for tests with two or more browsers

+### Brief introduction to real use cases of WebRTC applications

 You may have noticed that so far all the tests are only navigating to the application under test and performing verifications.
 There is no other interaction and the application is not being used as real users would do.

 For simulating real usage of the application we will need to create tests where two browsers will navigate to the same room and will interact with each other.

-With this WebRTC Sample application it is possible to take snaps and send to the other client in the same room, and this is what we are going to do now.
+With this WebRTC Sample application it is possible to take snaps and send to the other client in the same room, and this is what we are going to do.

 ### Defining the test cases